-Darrell Duffie is the Dean Witter Distinguished Professor of Finance at Stanford University's Graduate School of Business and professor (by courtesy) in the Department of Economics at Stanford University.
+Darrell Duffie is the Dean Witter Distinguished Professor of Finance at Stanford University's Graduate School of Business, professor (by courtesy) at the Department of Economics, and Senior Fellow (by courtesy) at the Hoover Institution.

 Duffie is a fellow of the Econometric Society, a research fellow of the National Bureau of Economic Research, and a fellow of the American Academy of Arts and Sciences.
 He was the 2009 president of the American Finance Association.
 From October 2008 to April 2018 Duffie was a member of the board of directors of Moody’s Corporation.
 From 2013 to 2017 he chaired the Financial Stability Board’s Market Participants Group on Reference Rate Reform.